modera/ModeraServerCrudBundle/Resources/doc/index.md

 very important not to forget to specify primary key values for your records so that server-side logic could use them to uniqually identify your records.
-In this example we use conventional automatically managed 'id' primary key field but AbstractCrudController doesn't limit you to that, it depends on an implementation of PersistenceHandlerInterface which is configured to be used by AbstractCrudController, default implementation DoctrinePersistenceHandler is able to deal with composite primary keys out of the box.
+In this example we use conventional automatically managed 'id' primary key field but AbstractCrudController doesn't limit you to that, it depends on an implementation of PersistenceHandlerInterface which is configured to be used by AbstractCrudController, default implementation DoctrineRegistryPersistenceHandler is able to deal with composite primary keys out of the box.

 There's one more important thing that we should mention before moving to the next section - errors handling.
 When it